J&K: Gupkar Alliance asks president to order judicial probe in Hyderpora gunfight

 “The right to decent burial is recognised in the constitution of India as well as in the international humanitarian law,” the Gupkar Alliance stated.
 “The dead bodies cannot be denied the right to burial under any circumstances including the so-called law and order problem.”

-On Thursday night, the bodies of the two deceased civilians were exhumed from a graveyard in Handwara town.
-An unidentified official had said that the bodies will be handed over to the families in Srinagar.
+On Thursday night, the bodies of the two deceased civilians were exhumed from a graveyard in Handwara town and handed over to their families.
+On Thursday night, the families buried the bodies in local graveyards, according to The Hindu.